 Disasters have eroded socio-economic development gains achieved by the country.
 Drought in 2015/2016 and floods in 2015 resulted in economic losses amounting to $366 million and $335 million, respectively, which is equivalent to 5% of GDP, limiting the country’s ability to invest in key sectors.
 Disasters exacerbate poverty of rural and urban households with 50.7% of the population still living under the poverty line of $1 a day.
 Using the international poverty line of US$1.90 per person per day (at 2011 international prices), Malawi’s poverty rate in 2016 was estimated at 69.6%, and was projected to fall further as a result of the 2015 floods and the subsequent drought of 2016 (IMF, 2017).

-The impacts of disasters are severely felt by poor and socially excluded groups, especially women, children and the elderly, whose capacity to prepare for, respond to, and recover from disasters is limited.
+The impacts of disasters are severely felt by poor and socially excluded groups, especially women, children, the disabled and the elderly, whose capacity to prepare for, respond to, and recover from disasters is limited.
 For example, increasing water stress can dramatically increase the labor burden associated with water collection in rural and poor urban environments; and child malnutrition linked to climate change reducing protein and micronutrient contents of staple foods could have irreversible, negative life-time consequences for affected children.

 In recent years, rapid urbanization estimated at 15% per annum has exerted pressure on urban infrastructure, ecosystems and natural resources.
 The expansion of settlements particularly in dangerous locations, informal and peri-urban areas with no social and basic services increase the vulnerability of urban population to hazards such as fire and floods.
 It is estimated that almost 67% of the urban population live in informal areas that complicate planning for the provision of basic services, consequently increasing vulnerability of communities living in these settlements to the impact of hazards.
 Some settlements have spread to fragile and high-risk areas such as wetlands, steep slopes and river banks, thereby increasing vulnerability to hazards and threatening lives and property.

 The terrain for Malawi coupled with environmental degradation and unsustainable land use practices has increased the vulnerability of ecosystems and people.
-This situation has reduced the vegetative cover to hold water, and areas in the receiving end of catchments are vulnerable to disasters and there is a significant gap in provision of timely early warning information to facilitate evacuation and safeguard lives, assets and livelihoods.
+This situation has reduced the vegetative cover to hold water, and areas in the receiving end of catchments are vulnerable to disasters and there is a significant gap in provision of timely early warning information to facilitate timely evacuation and safeguard lives, assets and livelihoods.

 The PS seeks to address the challenges faced by women and other vulnerable groups by strengthening local government structures and communities in risk knowledge, risk reduction, risk governance, disaster preparedness, response and recovery in rural, urban and peri-urban areas.